mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 [Reference handling].
 Select a value from the dropdown list:

-- **None**: default value.
+- **None**, default value.
 Do not include Reference tables in the task.
-- **Reference Only**: create a task to extract Reference tables only into Fabric.
+- **Reference Only**, create a task to extract Reference tables only into Fabric.
 Do not include entities in the task.
-- **Both - reference and entities**: create a task to extract both - entities and Reference tables - into Fabric.
+- **Both - reference and entities**, create a task to extract both - entities and Reference tables - into Fabric.

 ### Select All Entities

-- When checked, the list of entities will be retrieved from the query defined in [trnMigList](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnmigratelist) shared translation for the root LU of the task's BE, and the [Requested Entities] tab is removed from the task.
+- When checked, the list of entities is retrieved from the query defined in the [trnMigList](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnmigratelist) shared translation for the root LU of the task's BE, and the [Requested Entities] tab is removed from the task.
 - Only Admin and Environment owner users can check the **Select All Entities** settings.
 Other users can only define a list of entities in the [Requested Entities](#requested-entities) tab.
-- This setting is disabled on **Reference Only** tasks.
+- This setting is disabled for **Reference Only** tasks.

 ### Environment Name

-- Select a source environment from the dropdown list of the active TDM environments with [environment type](08_environment_window_general_information.md#environment-type) **Source** or **Both**.
+- Select a source environment from the dropdown list of active TDM environments with **Source** or **Both** [environment types](08_environment_window_general_information.md#environment-type).
 - Note that tester users can only select an environment they are attached to by a a [role](10_environment_roles_tab.md).

 ### Retention Period

-This is the retention period (TTL), set on the extracted LUIs.
+This is the retention period (TTL) set on the extracted LUIs.
 When this period ends, the LUIs are **automatically deleted** from Fabric and are no longer available.

 Note that when the Retention Period is set to zero, no retention period is set on the extracted LUIs.

-**A retention period must be set on a Data Flux extract task**, i.e. the retention period must be set to a value greater than zero  when the Entity Versioning is checked.
+**A retention period must be set on a Data Flux extract task**, i.e. the retention period must be set to a value greater than zero when Entity Versioning is checked.

 **The retention period is optional on a regular extract task.**

 The start date of the retention period is the task's execution time.
-The **retention period** can be set in **minutes**, **hours**, **days**, **weeks**, or **yeas**.
-The default retention period displayed on the screen and the maximum retention period are configured in the TDM [config.js] file.
+The **retention period** can be set in **minutes**, **hours**, **days**, **weeks**, or **years**.
+The default retention period displayed on the screen and the maximum retention period is configured in the TDM [config.js] file.

 **Example:**

-- The **defaultPeriod** parameter is set to **5 days** and the **maxRetentionPeriod** parameter is set to **90 days**.
+The **defaultPeriod** parameter is set to **5 days** and the **maxRetentionPeriod** parameter is set to **90 days**.

--  The retention period window displays the following options:
+The Retention Period window displays the following options:
 - When the Entity Versioning is checked, the period is set by default to five days.
 - When Entity Versioning is cleared, the period is set by default to zero, i.e. no retention period is set for the extracted data.
 - The maximum retention period can be set to 90 days or 12 weeks.
-The Years option is not available, since the maximum retention period is 90 days.
+The Years option is not available since the maximum retention period is 90 days.

 ### Business Entity